sajjadGG/book-python/database/sqlalchemy/model-define.rst

 >>> class User(Base):
 ...     __tablename__ = 'user'
-...
 ...     username = Column(String, primary_key=True)
 ...     password = Column(String)
-...
-...     def __init__(self, username, password):
-...         self.username = username
-...         self.password = password

 SQLAlchemy applies a default initializer (``__init__``) method, to all mapped classes that don't explicitly have their own ``__init__`` method.
 The behavior of this method is such that it provides a convenient keyword constructor that will accept as optional keyword arguments all the attributes that are named.
 The constructor also applies to imperative mappings [#sqlalchemyConstructor]_.

+Note, that this must be keyword arguments.
+Positional argument won't work.

 Stringification